jimmyyhwu/tidybot/server/README.md

 python marker_detector_client.py --debug
 ```

-The debugging visualization shows how the 4 individual marker poses are aggregated to get the overall pose of the robot:
+The debugging visualization shows the 4 individual marker poses, each with an offset towards the robot center:

 ![](images/marker-detector-debug.png)
 :---: